kojix2/ruby-htslib/README.md

 p b[:format]
 ```

+Macro functions

-Note: htslib makes extensive use of macro functions for speed.
-You cannot use C macro functions in Ruby if they are not reimplemented in ruby-htslib.
+htslib makes extensive use of macro functions for speed.
+You cannot use C macro functions in Ruby if they are not reimplemented in Ruby.

+Structs

 Only small number of C structs are implemented with FFI's ManagedStruct, which frees memory when Ruby's garbage collection fires.
 Other structs will need to be freed manually.

 ### Need more speed?